Hurwenen

 Hurwenen is a village in the Dutch province of Gelderland.
 It is a part of the municipality of Maasdriel, and lies about 11 km southwest of Tiel.
 Thijs Straver is the mayor of Hurwenen.

 Hurwenen was a separate municipality until 1955, when it was merged with Rossum, except for a short period between 1818 and 1821, when it was also a part of Rossum.

 History

 It was first mentioned in 1244 as de Huerwen.
 The etymology is unclear.
-Just before 1600, Hurwenen become a battlefield in the Dutch Revolt and the village was destroyed.
+Just before 1600, Hurwenen became a battlefield in the Dutch Revolt and the village was destroyed.
 About 40 years later, the area was resettled.
 In 1840, it was home to 398 people.
 Around 1850, a brickworks was established in the village.
 During World War II, a V-1 flying bomb hits Hurwenen killing 9 people and destroying the church.

 Vento Vivimus is a windmill which was built in 1875 and translates to "we live of the wind".
 It was damaged during World War II.
 In 1988, a large restoration commenced, and since 1991, Vento Vivimus is able to function as a grist mill again.